-The Group adopted AASB 15 Revenue from contracts with customers 1 July 2018.
+The Group accounts for revenue under AASB 15 Revenue from contracts with customers.
 The standard has introduced a single principle based five step recognition measurement model for revenue recognition:

-- 1) Identifying the contract with a customer; - Identifying the separate performance obligations; - 3) Determining the transaction price; - Allocating the transaction price to the performance obligations; - 5) Recognising revenue when or as performance obligations are satisfied
+- (1) Identifying the contract with a customer; - (2) Identifying the separate performance obligations; - (3) Determining the transaction price; - (4) Allocating the transaction price to the performance obligations; - Recognising revenue when or as performance obligations are satisfied.

 Revenue is recognised either at a point in time or over time, when (or as) the Group satisfies performance obligations by transferring the promised goods or services to its customers.
 The Group recognises contract liabilities (see note 24) for consideration received in respect of unsatisfied performance obligations and reports these amounts as other liabilities in the statement of financial position.
-Similarly, if the Group satisfies a performance obligation before it receives the consideration, the Group recognises either a contract asset or a receivable in its statement of financial position, depending on whether something other than the passage of time is required before the consideration is due.
+Similarly, if the Group performs a performance obligation before it receives the consideration, the Group recognises either a contract asset or a receivable in its statement of financial position, depending on whether something other than the passage of time is required before the consideration is due.
+In relation to the Group the contract asset is recognised to account for the revenue in relation to the satisfaction of a performance obligation.